lbeverly/docs/service-users.md

 ## Authentication

 In order to authenticate as your service user to the ScaleFT API, you will need to create an API key.
-The API key is a pair of strings known has the Id and Secret.
+The API key is a pair of strings known as the id and secret.
 You will need both to authenticate, which generates an authentication token that is sent with each request you make.